AaronMcHale/docker-php-drupal-template/README.md

 This template is not just for the development process, it is being architected in a way which supports a project moving through multiple environments: from dev, through test and eventually to the live production environment.

+When you use this template, you're first instinct will be to scrap this README file, however it has some useful info, so consider building on it instead of replacing it :)

 ## First run and usage

 Run `docker/build.sh` to build the Docker images, you will need to run this on: